-The bill establishes a legal framework for the removal of unlawful occupants from real property in New Mexico.
+The proposed bill establishes a legal framework for the removal of unlawful occupants from real property in New Mexico.
 It introduces a new section in Chapter 31 NMSA 1978 that defines "unlawfully occupying" as a crime of trespassing and outlines the process for property owners or their authorized agents to request the immediate removal of such occupants.
-The bill specifies the conditions under which a request can be made, including that the property must be a residential dwelling and that the unlawful occupants must have entered without permission.
-A formal complaint must be submitted to the county sheriff, who is then responsible for verifying the request and serving a notice to vacate to the unlawful occupants.
+The bill specifies the conditions under which a request can be made, including that the property must be a residential dwelling and that the unlawful occupants must not be current or former tenants or immediate family members.
+A standardized complaint form is provided for property owners to submit to the sheriff, who is then responsible for verifying the request and serving a notice to vacate to the unlawful occupants.

 Statutes affected: